up1/course-rabbitmq-2025/workshop/demo-go/redeliver/README.md

 # Use case :: Re-delivery
 * Consumer crash
-* Consumer that will re-read (“redeliver”) any messages that weren’t ACK’d before the crash
+* Consumer that will re-read (redeliver) any messages that weren’t ACK’d before the crash
+* Consumer crashes and redeliver unacknowledged messages

 ## Config Producer